All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Protect your sleep.
 Aim for 7 to 9 hours of quality sleep each night.
 Reduced caloric intake can sometimes disrupt sleep patterns, so establishing a consistent bedtime routine helps.

 • Consider a multivitamin.
-Reduced food intake can lead to gaps in essential nutrients like B12, iron, and vitamin D. A daily multivitamin can help fill those gaps.
+Reduced food intake can lead to gaps in important nutrients like B12, iron, and vitamin D. A daily multivitamin can help fill those gaps.

 • Time your injection wisely.
 Some patients find that taking their injection in the evening allows them to sleep through the initial wave of side effects.
 Talk to your provider about the best timing for you.